fishinthecalculator/gocix/doc/README.md

 ` grafana.ini ` (type: grafana-configuration)
 This field will be serialized as graphana.ini.

+` log-file ` (type: maybe-string)
+When ` log-file ` is set, it names the file to which the service’s standard output and standard error are redirected. ` log-file ` is created if it does not exist, otherwise it is appended to.
+By default it is ` "/var/log/grafana.log" ` .

 ` network ` (type: maybe-string)
 The docker network where the grafana container will be attached.
 When equal to "host" the ` port ` field will be ignored.